xReniar/OCR-Dataset-Generator/README.md

     rec:
   ```
 - `dict`: path to a `.txt` file containing the set of characters to be included in the training data.
 The default is `./dict/en_dict.txt`.
 Both the generation and draw-label steps will follow the specified `dict`.
 If left empty, all characters will be included.
 - `datasets`: specifies which datasets are going to be used for the generation of the training data.
-To select the dataset just set it to `y` otherwise set it to `n`, example below:
+To select the dataset just set it to `y` otherwise leave it empty, example below:
   ```yaml
   # this example selects SROIE and XFUND-ES dataset and combines them
   sroie: y